 Some people are born with a deviated septum, while in others it is the result of a nose trauma that shifts the cartilage.
 The surgery to repair a deviated septum is called a septoplasty, and it is often done in conjunction with a rhinoplasty.
 This is because a deviated septum frequently comes hand-in-hand with a crooked or skewed nose.
 It’s usually best to address both the septum and the structural support of the nose in order to fully repair the problem.
 This will ultimately improve the patient's ability to breath.
 Usually, snoring lessens and exercise becomes easier after the procedure.

-Cleft lip and cleft palate are birth defects which are usually easy to fix through plastic surgery.
+Cleft lip and cleft palate are birth defects which are usually easy to fix through plastic surgery in Miami.
 Without surgery, children can have trouble eating and therefore receiving the nutrition they need to grow and thrive.

 Children with these problems often have nasal defects as well, sometimes called “cleft nose.”
 Deviated septum is quite common with cleft nose, along with other functional defects like misshapen cartilage, deficient inner lining of the nose, and abnormalities the facial bones surrounding the nose.
 A cleft rhinoplasty can address these problems and restore not just appearance but also function to the nose.
 Many times, more than one rhinoplasty is required over the patient’s lifetime in order to achieve the desired result.

 Other medical conditions can require rhinoplasty as well.
 Nasal inflammation from chronic allergies can prevent normal breathing, but this can sometimes be alleviated by widening the nasal structures that block air flow when inflamed.
 Polyps and other nasal masses can also necessitate a rhinoplasty, as they can block nasal passages and widen the nose.